sudhirkumartcs459/Deploy-Application-Via-Minikube/README.md

 After Installation of the Minikube we are going to create the Kubernetes cluster using the Minikube Instructions are given below:

+# minikube start --memory=2200 --driver=docker             Note- Docker should be present in the system